 Rationale: Buncombe County has a thriving economy that demonstrates job growth, low unemployment and thriving industry clusters.
-Even with these positive attributes, annual median household income (\$50,668) continues to lag behind 2018 North Carolina state benchmarks (\$52,413) while costs of living increase.
+Even with these positive attributes, annual median household income (\$50,668) continues to lag behind 2018 North Carolina state benchmarks (\$52,413)14 while costs of living increase.

 Definitions: "Household Income" includes income of the householder and all other people 15 years and older in the household, whether or not they are related to the householder.
 "Median" refers to the point that divides the household income distribution into halves, one-half with income above the median and the other with income below the median.
-The median is based on the income distribution of all households, including those with no income.
+The median is based on the income distribution of all households, including those with no income.15

-- → Increase average wage for incentivized projects by Buncombe County. - → Set standard for community by supporting \$15 minimum wage.
+- → Increase average wage for incentivized projects by Buncombe County. - → Set standard for community by supporting \$15 minimum wage. - → Increase number of certified apprenticeship slots offered throughout Buncombe County.

-- → Economic Development Incentive Program: targeted incentives for high wage jobs. - disadvantaged communities. - → County Policy: Buncombe County \$15 Minimum Wage for all full-time employees.
+- → Economic Development Incentive Program: targeted incentives for high wage jobs. - → Mountain Community Capital Fund: small business loan guarantee program for historically disadvantaged communities. - → County Policy: Buncombe County \$15 Minimum Wage for all full-time employees.